 Note that there is no need to write full captions for thousands of photographs before layout.
 It is most efficient to only caption what is actually used, so captions are usually written after the photographs are selected for the book or article.

-For specific details on English, grammar, word usage, abbreviations, see the Style Guide.
+For specific details on English, grammar, word usage, abbreviations, see Chicago Manual of Style or Associated Press Stylebook.

 |Photos:|| For black and white, 8X10 black and white prints are best, but we can work from smaller prints.
 Color prints are generally problematic, but a really sharp print can be used.
 To publish color, color slides are best with Kodachrome preferred, but non-Kodachromes can also be used.
 Most slides can be converted adequately to B&W. We also scan directly from both Black & White negatives and color negatives, and even large format negatives.